Wednesday, February 7, 2018

 The National Park Service (NPS) looked at the same Canadian studies (that BLM based this decision upon) but came to a completely different conclusion than BLM.
 For example, pack llamas are welcome in Yellowstone, Glacier, and Rocky Mountain National Parks.
 They all have sensitive wild sheep and/or goat habitat.
 Pack llamas are not prohibited on any of Alaska’s NPS administered lands or US Forest Service lands that have wild sheep and goat habitat.
 Rocky Mountain National Park has been using llamas for packing and trail maintenance for over 30 years.
 Cleaning Toilets Amid 'God's Splendor' (Star Tribune) and Just a Beautiful Day, Gone to Waste (Denver Post ).

-In conclusion, special interest groups such as The Wild Sheep Foundation (WSF) are on a mission to persuade public land agencies to prohibit pack llamas on public lands due to this perceived "disease risk."
+In conclusion, some special interest groups such as The Wild Sheep Foundation (WSF) are promoting an agenda to prohibit pack llamas on public lands due to this perceived "disease risk."
 Science has shown that llamas are less likely to transmit disease to wildlife than other pack stock such as horses or mules.
 Ironically these are the very animals that BLM and the WSF consider to be the preferred species.
-The danger is that other government agencies may follow BLM's lead in a domino effect.
+The danger is that other government agencies may follow BLM's lead.
 Will the lower 48 states be next?
-I wholeheartedly encourage every llama owner and anyone who uses our public lands, to read the commentary on packllamas.org very carefully and voice your protest.
+I strongly encourage every llama owner and anyone who uses our public lands, to read carefully the commentary posted on packllamas.org and stay informed.

 More reading on this topic at the links below.

 Victory for Llamas in Alaska

 Camelids Helping Camelids